 11. Make cities environmentally friendly and safe communities where people can live well

 12. Make sure we only buy or use what we need so that we do not use up the earth’s scarce resources

 13. Act now to fight climate change

 14. Look after the life in our oceans and seas

 15. Look after forests, animals and the earth itself

 16. Work for peace and justice inside and between countries

 17. Countries will work together as partners to achieve the Global Goals and make the world a better place for everyone

-The theme this year is ‘For People and Planet’.
+The theme this year is ‘Transforming Our World’.